 These are straightforward tips to follow, but, if you treat decking boards when they are wet or even damp, they will not absorb the oils!
 When you have followed the simple advice above, then take your time and do not carry the whole tin of decking oil around with you, because mistakes happen.

 Decant some into a jam jar or smaller container and dip your brush in making sure you do not drip any oil.
 Plan your method and oil every board individual until you move onto the next one.

 Decking Oils FAQ’S

 Initially, you should oil your decking board 3 or 4 times.
-Once you have given your decking boards its initial oil, we recommend every autumn to keep them looking new!
+Once you have given your decking boards their initial oil, we recommend every autumn to keep them looking new.

 If this is possible without unscrewing the decking boards then yes, this should have been done before the installation of the decking boards.
 But, if your restoring a decking project then you could unscrew the boards and oil the underneath.
 This will preserve them more making them last longer.